MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/plan-analytics.md

 #### Conversational constructs

 Conversation or chat-oriented capabilities include bots, message extensions, cards and task modules (displaying an Adaptive Card) that are created for Teams users.
-You'll need to capture and handle Teams-specific events for data instrumentation for your app.
+Conceptually, these are experiences only created for and available to users specifically inside Teams.
+You will need to capture Teams-specific events and handle them for Teams-specific instrumentation in your code for these constructs from scratch.
 A bot can access additional context data about a team, chat, meeting, 1:1 call, or group call where it's installed.

 Use this information for enriching the bot's functionality and the user experience: